Lomudru/Omio/README.md

 ## How many time it took me to do it ?

 I made the search bar in 6 days but i got a lot of difficulties dues at the fact i don't know ReactJs.
+The last day i made the header and i didn't get big issues with it.

 ### My issue :